 Transactions with Related Persons.
 Kimberly Brastad is the sister of Teryl L.W.
-Sides, our Senior Vice President of Product Development and Chief Marketing Officer, and an executive officer of the Company.
-We employ Ms. Brastad as our Senior Director of Business Analytics, Data Analysis & Intelligence.
-Her aggregate compensation in fiscal 2021 exceeded \$120,000.
-Ms. Brastad's fiscal 2021 aggregate compensation was approved by the Audit Committee of the Board.
+Sides, our Senior Vice President and President, Vascular Interventions, and an executive officer of the Company.
+We employ Ms. Brastad as our Senior Director, Education and Organizational Development.
+Her aggregate compensation in fiscal 2022 exceeded \$120,000.
+Ms. Brastad's fiscal 2022 aggregate compensation was approved by the Audit Committee of the Board.